JayWaddy/JS-DOM/JavaScript DOM Manipulation Guide/2 - Properties.md

 **innerHTML -**

 > contains the HTML value within a DOM element.
-This won't *change* the parent element, but will hold the value of its children.
+This won't *change* the specified element, but will hold the value of its children.

 ```javascript
 element.innerHTML = '<h3>This is an h3</h3>';